What Are Whiteflies and Why Are They a Problem?

 Long-Term Prevention Tips

-- Maintain Cleanliness: Keep the area around your plants clean and free of fallen leaves or debris that may harbor pests.
+- Keep the area clean and free of debris.

 Pet Safety and Plant Selection

-While battling pests, always consider plant safety for pets.
-Some plants, such as the ZZ Plant, are toxic to cats and dogs.
-Opt for non-toxic options like Calathea or Boston Fern to ensure pet-friendly indoor greenery.
+Some plants, like ZZ Plants, are toxic to pets.
+Opt for non-toxic options like Calathea or Boston Fern.

 FAQs About Whiteflies